-The Company engages a firm controlled by an executive of the Company as of December 31, 2018 for professional services related to accounting, finance and other administrative functions.
-For the year ended December 31, 2018, the costs incurred under this arrangement totaled \$186, which were recorded as general and administrative expense in the accompanying statements of operations.
-As of December 31, 2018, amounts owed under this arrangement totaled \$50 and are included in accounts payable in the accompanying balance sheets.
+The Company engaged a firm controlled by a former executive (until February 2019) of the Company for professional services related to accounting, finance and other administrative functions.
+For the years ended December 31, 2019 and 2018, the costs incurred under this arrangement totaled \$601 and \$186, respectively.
+These amounts were recorded as general and administrative expense in the accompanying statements of operations.
+As of December 31, 2019 and 2018, amounts owed under this arrangement totaled \$36 and \$50, respectively, and are included in accounts payable and other current liabilities in the accompanying balance sheets, respectively.

-The Company engaged the services of its current chief executive officer prior to his employment in October 2018.
-For the year ended December 31, 2018, the costs incurred under this arrangement totaled \$180, which were recorded as general and administrative expense in the accompanying statements of operations.
-As of December 31, 2018, amounts owed under this arrangement totaled \$60 and are included in accrued and other current liabilities in the accompanying balance sheets.
+The Company engaged the services of its current Chief Executive Officer and President prior to his employment in October 2018.
+For the year ended December 31, 2018, the costs incurred under this arrangement totaled \$180, which was recorded as general and administrative expense in the accompanying statements of operations.